ronomon/hash-table/README.md

 in second position, so that **bloom filters can be reset without a runaway increase in false positives**.

-* Each 8-byte bloom filter is partitioned into 8 subsidary filters, so that **bloom filters can be reset with minimal latency**.
-This further solves the edge case where a key in second position is never removed while other keys are churned repeatedly.
+* Each 8-byte bloom filter is partitioned into 8 subsidiary filters, so that **bloom filters can be reset with minimal latency**.
+Further, this solves the edge case where a key in second position is never removed while other keys are churned repeatedly.
 Without bloom filter partitioning, the bucket's false positive rate would approach 100%.
 With bloom filter partitioning, only 1/8th of